Looking back: Circular Economy Day

 High-ranking delegation from Beijing meets INZIN doctoral students

-As part of the event, three doctoral students from the INZIN Institute gave specialist lectures and presented their doctoral projects.
+As part of the event, three doctoral students from the INZIN Institute gave lectures and presented their doctoral projects.
 Pauline Jegen presented her doctoral project on the “Effects of implementing circular construction on material flows”.
 Konstantin Saure presented his research on “Urban redistribution logistics for reusable packaging for pre-packaged food”.
-Daniel Ohl provided insights into his work on “Recyclate utilisation rates for plastics”.
+Daniel Ohl gave an insight into his work on “Recyclate utilisation rates for plastics”.

 Dr. Ulrich Teich introduced the INZIN Institute and supported the German-Chinese dialogue.